New to LastDodo?See how it works

 WORRIES

-Thus begins the story of the narrator ('Just Call Me Ishmael') who, having nothing better to do and little money, sets out on an adventure and signs up on a whaling ship to explore the uncharted waters of the world.
+Thus begins the story of the narrator ('Just call me Ishmael') who, because he has nothing better to do and also little money, goes on an adventure and signs on to a whaling ship to explore the unknown waters of the world.

 INN “DE SPUITER”

 In December, Ishmael travels on foot from Manhattan Island to New Bedford, Massachusetts.
-The inn he stays at is overcrowded.
-If he wants to spend the night, he has to share a bed with a stranger.
-It's already very late at night, and his roommate hasn't shown up yet.
+The inn he checks into is overcrowded.
+When he wants to spend the night, he has to share a bed with a stranger.
+It is already very late at night, and his roommate has not yet shown up.
 As Ishmael lies in bed in the dark, the door finally opens.
 A large, shadowy figure enters.
-Without noticing Ishmael, he lights a fire, places an idol in front of it, and then begins performing a strange ritual.
+Without noticing Ishmael, he proceeds to light a fire, places a small idol around it, and then begins to perform a strange ritual.
+Ishmael is paralyzed and dares not utter a sound.
+After the ritual, the man extinguishes the fire and jumps into bed in the dark…

 THE SERMON

-The next morning, Ishmael and Queequeg attend a sermon by Father Mapple about Jonah and then travel to the offshore island of Nantucket.
+The following morning, Ishmael and Queequeg attend a sermon by Father Mapple about Jonah and then go to the island of Nantucket, located off the coast.
 There, they sign up with a Quaker shipowner for a voyage on the whaling ship Pequod.
-The shipowner describes the captain, Ahab: "He is a great, godless, godly man, yet 'human.'"
-On the way to the ship, a man named Elijah predicts a terrible fate awaits them if they join Ahab.
-While provisions are being loaded, they board the ship anyway.
-On a cold Christmas Day, the Pequod leaves port.
+The shipowner describes the captain, Ahab: "He is a great, godless, godlike man who is nevertheless 'human'."
+On the way to the ship, a man named Elijah predicts that a terrible fate awaits them if they join Ahab.
+While provisions are being loaded, they board the ship.
+On a cold Christmas Day, the Pequod leaves the harbor.

 AHAB

-During a voyage seven years ago, a mysterious White Whale had torn off Captain Ahab's leg and he is therefore obsessed with the idea that he must kill this whale at all costs.
+During a voyage seven years ago, a mysterious White Whale tore off Captain Ahab's leg, and he is therefore obsessed with the idea that he must kill this whale at all costs.

 THE PEQUAD

-Now the crew of the Pequod begins an endless pursuit, marked by many perilous adventures and terrible accidents.
-They must follow the monomaniacal Ahab, with his insatiable thirst for vengeance, to the inevitable abyss.
+Now the crew of the Pequod embarks on an endless pursuit accompanied by many perilous adventures and terrible accidents.
+They will have to follow the monomaniacal Ahab, with his insatiable thirst for revenge, into the inevitable abyss.

-At first glance, Moby-Dick is a lively documentary about life aboard a nineteenth-century whaling ship, a virtual encyclopedia of whales and whaling, packed with facts, legends, and trivia gleaned from Melville's personal experience and numerous sources.
+At first glance, Moby-Dick is a lively documentary about life aboard a nineteenth-century whaling ship, a virtual encyclopedia of whales and whaling, packed with facts, legends, and trivia that Melville had gathered from personal experiences and countless sources.

 MOBY DICK

-But as the search for the whale becomes increasingly prolonged and unbearable, the story operates on an allegorical level, comparing whale hunting to human greed and the moral consequences of their actions and the difference between right and wrong.
+But as the search for the whale drags on and becomes unbearable, the story operates on an allegorical level, comparing whale hunting to human greed, the moral consequences of their actions, and the difference between good and evil.

 Who is evil? – The ferocious, man-killing sea monster?
-Or the obsessed Captain Ahab, who risks the lives of his entire crew in his quest to slay the beast for his personal revenge?
+Or the obsessed Captain Ahab, who puts the lives of his entire crew at stake in his quest to kill the beast for his personal revenge?

 BIOGRAPHICAL

-Melville set sail on January 3, 1841, aboard the whaler Acushnet for a voyage that would last nearly six months.
-He and about twenty others slept in the forecastle; Captain Valentine Pease, the mates, and the able men slept aft.
+Melville departed on January 3, 1841, aboard the whaling ship Acushnet for a voyage that would last nearly six months.
+He slept with some twenty others in the forecastle; Captain Valentine Pease, the mates, and the skilled men slept in the aft section.

-On April 15, the Acushnet rounded Cape Horn and sailed into the South Pacific, where the crew sighted whales but caught none.
-They then proceeded along the coast of Chile to the region of Selkirk Island (the inspiration for the novel Robinson Crusoe).
-Other whalers were also in the area the Acushnet was sailing, and they would sometimes visit each other.
-Melville thus met William Henry Chase, son of Owen Chase, on the Lima from Nantucket, who gave him a copy of his father's account of his adventures aboard the Essex.
-Ten years later, Melville wrote in his copy of the book: "The reading of this wonderful narrative on the landless sea, and near the latitude of the wreck, had a surprising effect on me."
+On April 15, the Acushnet rounded Cape Horn and sailed into the South Pacific, where the crew sighted whales without catching a single one.
+She then proceeded along the coast of Chile to the region of Selkirk Island (which was the inspiration for the novel Robinson Crusoe).
+Other whalers were also present in the area where the Acushnet sailed, and they sometimes visited one another.
+In this way, Melville met William Henry Chase, the son of Owen Chase, on the 'Lima' from Nantucket, who gave him a copy of his father's account of his adventures aboard the Essex.
+Ten years later, Melville wrote in his copy of the book: "Reading this wondrous tale on the landless sea, and close to the latitude of the shipwreck, had a surprising effect on me."

 THE ESSEX

-The Essex had departed Nantucket on August 12, 1820, for a whaling voyage.
-Of the 21 crew members, only nine returned.
+The Essex had departed from Nantucket on August 12, 1820, for a whaling voyage.
+Of the 21 crew members, only 9 would return.

-After rounding Cape Horn on November 20th, the Essex, near the equator, 1,000 miles west of the Galapagos Islands, sighted a pod of sperm whales.
-Three boats were deployed.
-A harpooned sperm whale punched a hole in one of the rowboats with its tail, and the line was cut.
+After rounding Cape Horn, the Essex approached the equator on November 20.
+1,600 km west of the Galápagos Islands, they spotted a school of sperm whales.
+Three boats were launched.
+A sperm whale being harpooned struck a hole in one of the rowboats with its tail, and the line was cut.
 The enraged sperm whale, with the harpoon still lodged in its body, then attacked the whaling ship Essex.
-With two powerful headbutts, it sank it.
+With two tremendous headbutts, it sank it.

-The incident had taken place far from land.
-After nearly three months in the rowboats, a few survivors were rescued.
-They had only been able to endure this long because they had resorted to cannibalism.
+The incident had taken place at a location far removed from land.
+After spending nearly three months in the rowboats, a few survivors were rescued.
+They had only been able to endure it for so long because they had resorted to cannibalism.

 MOCHA DICK

-This sperm whale might have been 'Mocha Dick'.
+This sperm whale could have been 'Mocha Dick'.

-Mocha Dick (died 1838) was a male sperm whale that lived in the Pacific Ocean in the early 1800s and was usually found in the waters near Mocha Island, off the coast of Chile.
-American explorer and author Jeremiah N. Reynolds published his account, "Mocha Dick: Or The White Whale of the Pacific: A Leaf from a Manuscript Journal," in 1839.
+Mocha Dick (died in 1838) was a male sperm whale that lived in the Pacific Ocean in the early 19th century and was usually found in the waters near Mocha Island, off the coast of Chile.
+The American explorer and author Jeremiah N. Reynolds published his account "Mocha Dick: Or The White Whale of the Pacific: A Leaf from a Manuscript Journal" in 1839.
 Mocha Dick was an albino sperm whale.
-He survived many skirmishes (at least 100, according to Reynolds) with whaling ships before being killed.
-He was large and powerful, capable of destroying small vessels with his tail.
+He survived many skirmishes (at least 100 according to Reynolds) with whalers before he was eventually killed.
+He was large and powerful and capable of destroying small vessels with his tail.

 MELVILLE

-On September 25, 1841, Melville's ship reported 600 barrels of oil to another whaler, and in October, 700 barrels.
-On December 27, the Acushnet was off Cape Blanco, off the coast of Ecuador.
-In early January 1842, the ship approached the Galapagos Islands from the southeast.
-From February 13 to May 7, seven sperm whale sightings were recorded, but none were killed.
-From early May to early June, the Acushnet continued hunting in conjunction with the Columbus of New Bedford, which also accepted letters from Melville's ship as it returned home.
+On September 25, 1841, Melville's ship reported to another whaling ship that it had 600 barrels of oil, and in October, 700 barrels.
+On December 27, the Acushnet was at Cape Blanco, off the coast of Ecuador.
+In early January 1842, the ship approached the Galápagos Islands from the southeast.
+From February 13 to May 7, seven sightings of sperm whales were recorded, but none were killed.
+From early May to early June, the Acushnet continued hunting in cooperation with the Columbus of New Bedford, which also accepted letters from Melville's ship as it returned home.
 On June 23, 1842, the Acushnet reached the Marquesas Islands and anchored at Nuku Hiva.

-Fed up with the hardships of life, Melville and his shipmate Richard Tobias Greene ("Toby") jumped ship in the bay of Nuku Hiva.
-Melville's first book, Typee (1846), is based on his time in the Taipi Valley.
-By mid-August, Melville had left the island aboard the Australian whaler Lucy Ann, bound for Tahiti, where he participated in a mutiny and was briefly imprisoned.
+Melville and his shipmate Richard Tobias Greene ("Toby"), who were tired of the hard life, jumped overboard in the bay of Nuku Hiva.
+Melville's first book, Typee (1846), is based on his stay in the Taipi Valley.
+Around mid-August, Melville had left the island aboard the Australian whaling ship Lucy Ann, en route to Tahiti, where he participated in a mutiny and was briefly imprisoned.
 In October, he escaped from Tahiti to Eimeo ("Omoo" in Tahitian).
-He then spent a month as a beachcomber, eventually crossing to Moorea.
+He then spent a month as a beachcomber and eventually crossed over to Moorea.

-He used these experiences for his book "Omoo," the sequel to "Typee."
-In November, he received a contract as a seaman on the Nantucket whaler Charles & Henry for a six-month cruise (November 1842–April 1843), and was discharged in May 1843 at Lahaina, Maui, in the Hawaiian Islands.
+He used these experiences for his book Omoo, the sequel to Typee.
+In November, he received a contract as a sailor on the Nantucket whaling ship Charles & Henry for a six-month cruise (November 1842 – April 1843), and was discharged in May 1843 in Lahaina, Maui, in the Hawaiian Islands.

 THE BOOK

 Melville began writing Moby-Dick in February 1850 and finished it 18 months later.
-He drew on his experience as a common seaman from 1841 to 1844, including service on whaling ships, and his extensive reading of whaling literature.
-The White Whale is based on Mocha Dick, and the book's ending is based on the sinking of the whaleship Essex in 1820.
-With detailed and realistic descriptions of whaling and whale oil extraction, as well as life aboard a culturally diverse crew, it is interwoven with explorations of class and social status, good and evil, and the existence of God.
+Melville drew on his experience as an ordinary sailor from 1841 to 1844, including on whaling ships, and on his extensive reading of whaling literature.
+The White Whale is based on Moby-Dick, and the book's ending is based on the sinking of the whaling ship Essex in 1820.
+It features detailed and realistic descriptions of whaling and whale oil extraction, as well as life aboard a culturally diverse crew, mixed with explorations of class and social status, good and evil, and the existence of God.

 EPILOGUE

-The book was first published (in three parts) as The Whale in London in October 1851, and under its final title, "Moby Dick or The Whale," as a single volume in New York in late November.
-London publisher Richard Bentley censored or altered sensitive passages and omitted the Epilogue; Melville also made changes, including a last-minute title change for the New York edition.
-Reviewers in Britain were largely positive, although some objected that the story seemed to be told by a narrator who perished with the ship, as the British edition omitted the epilogue recounting Ishmael's survival.
+The book was first published (in three parts) as The Whale in London in October 1851, and under the definitive title 'Moby Dick or The Whale', as a single volume, in New York in late November.
+The London publisher Richard Bentley censored or altered sensitive passages and omitted the Epilogue; Melville also made changes, including a last-minute change of title for the New York edition.
+Reviewers in Great Britain were largely positive, although some objected that the story appeared to have been told by a narrator who perished with the ship, as the British edition lacked the epilogue in which Ishmael's survival was recounted.
 American reviewers were even more hostile.
-They also found the short chapter arrangement unliterary.
+They also found the division into short chapters unliterary.

-Yet Melville's masterpiece has survived the initial misconception and become an American classic of undisputed epic proportions.
+Nevertheless, Melville's masterpiece has survived the initial misunderstanding and has become an American classic of undeniably epic proportions.

 ROCKWELL KENT

-The 1930 edition, illustrated by Rockwell Kent, published by Lakeside Press and Random House is considered the finest edition, with nearly 300 beautiful illustrations and a very fitting text design.
-At first glance, the illustrations resemble woodcuts, but they are not.
+The 1930 edition illustrated by Rockwell Kent for Lakeside Press and Random House is widely regarded as the most beautiful version, featuring nearly 300 magnificent illustrations and a very fitting text layout.
+At first glance, the illustrations look like woodcuts, but they are not.
 They are drawn with brush, pen, and ink on paper.

 Automatic translation Click here for the original text